jedlimlx/Muon-Tomography-AI/README.md

 )
 ```

-## Training and Inference
+## Training

-Sample training and inference notebooks are available in this repo.
+A sample notebook for loading the data and training the model are available in this repo.

 ## Sample Reconstructions